Energy in Ireland: Electricity

+In 2023, electricity demand in Ireland rose by 1.24 TWh.
+Natural gas accounted for 44.3% of gross electricity supply, wind generation for 33.7%, and net imports for 9.5%.
+Commercial services, including data centres, accounted for 41.2% of electricity demand.
+The Central Statistics Office separately reported that data centres consumed 21% of metered electricity in 2023, up from 18% in 2022 and 5% in 2015.

 Ireland is connected to the adjacent UK National Grid at an electricity interconnection level of 9% (transmission capacity relative to production capacity).
-In 2016, Ireland and France agreed to advance the planning of the Celtic Interconnector, which if realized will provide the two countries with a 700 MW transmission capacity by 2025.
+The Celtic Interconnector, a 700 MW link between Ireland and France, is under construction and is expected to be commissioned in Q4 2028.
+EirGrid says the project will be the first electricity interconnector between Ireland and continental Europe and will strengthen electricity security of supply.

 Energy storage

 The utility ESB operates a pumped storage station in Co.
 Wicklow called Turlough Hill with 292 MW peak power capacity.
 A Compressed air energy storage project in salt caverns near Larne received €15m of funding from EU.
 It won a further €90m from the EU in 2017 as a project of common interest (PCI).
 It was intended to provide a 250-330 MW buffer for 6–8 hours in the electricity system.
 This project has since been cancelled due to the company in charge of the project, Gaelectric, entering administration in 2017.

 Statkraft completed a 11MW, 5.6MWh lithium-ion battery energy storage system in April 2020.
 ESB has developed a battery facility on the site of its Aghada gas-fired power station in Co.
 Cork.

 Several other battery energy storage systems are in development.
 ESB and partner company Fluence are developing a further 60 MWh of battery capacity at Inchicore in Dublin, a 150 MWh / 75 MW plant in Poolbeg, Dublin, and a 38 MWh plant at Aghada.
 These facilities are primarily aimed at providing ancillary grid services.

 The depleted Kinsale gas field was used as a natural gas storage facility until its closure in 2017.
 Since then, there has been no dedicated large-scale natural gas storage capacity in the country.
 A government-commissioned report on security of energy supply recommended the development of a strategic gas storage facility or the use of a Floating Storage and Regasification Unit.

 Imported crude oil and petroleum products are stored at oil terminals around the coast.
 A strategic reserve of petroleum products, equivalent to 90 days usage, is stored at some of these terminals.
 The National Oil Reserves Agency is responsible for the strategic reserve.
-The largest energy store in Ireland is the coal reserve for Moneypoint power station.
+Moneypoint formerly stored coal for electricity generation, but after coal generation ended in 2025 ESB installed heavy fuel oil storage for its temporary role as an out-of-market generator of last resort until 2029.